snastase/neuroscout-docs/docs/updates/2023-04-7-fetch_utils.md

 ## Acknowledgements

 Thank you to Roberta Rocca and Sam Nastase for their help in developing the example encoding model notebook during the 2022 OHBM Hackathon!
-Also thank you to Jeff Mentch,
+Also thank you to Jeff Mentch, for his help in developing the `pyns.fetch_utils` API, and giving feedback on the Neuroscout platform.